ioBroker/ioBroker.hm-rpc/README.md

 ```

 ## Additional information
-If you use HomeMatic switches or remotes their button states will only be acknowledged by CCU and thus
+If you use HomeMatic switches or remotes, their button states will only be acknowledged by CCU and thus
-by ioBroker, when you have a running 'dummy' program on the CCU which depends on the related switch or remote.
+by ioBroker when you have a running 'dummy' program on the CCU which depends on the related switch or remote.

-You can use a single dummy program for multiple buttons, by just adding all button states in the if clause connected
+You can use a single dummy program for multiple buttons, by just adding all button states in the if-clause connected
 via or/and operator.
-The then clause of the program can remain empty.
+The then-clause of the program can remain empty.
 Now your state should be updated on a button press.

 ## Development
 To update all available images execute `npm run update-images`